JHR1986/johnhenryroche-ms2-visitjapan/testing.md

 [View the Live Website Here](https://jhr1986.github.io/johnhenryroche-ms2-visitjapan/)

 ## Testing
 - The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project (3 html pages and 1 css page) in order to ensure that there were no syntax errors in the project (e.g. the code was fully accurate and correctly structured throughout).
 This testing confirmed that the code was fully in order (no errors found in testing).
 The JavaScript files were also tested in JSHint and no errors were recorded.
-There was a warning message in respect of the Maps JavaScript code as follows; “Functions declared within loops referencing an outer scoped variable may lead to confusing semantics. (closeOtherInfo, InforObj)”, but having queries this with Tutor Support they advised that the code needed to be written this way to work correctly and that this was not an error.
+There was a warning message in respect of the Maps JavaScript code as follows; “Functions declared within loops referencing an outer scoped variable may lead to confusing semantics. (closeOtherInfo, InforObj)”, but having queried this comment with Tutor Support they advised that the code needed to be written this way to work correctly and that there was no issue.

 ### Client stories testing:
 The most direct path through the website is as follows: